Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Why locking matters:

-Wheels that are not locked can make the desk move when you’re typing or writing on it.
-This translates to bad posture and cramping wrists.
+Unlocked wheels can cause the desk to move while you’re typing or writing on it.
+This results in bad posture and wrist cramping.
 It can also be unsafe, particularly for standing work.

 Common mistakes to avoid: